Skip to content

 Usually, the car owner shoulders the responsibility of deregistration.
 If the owner has moved abroad, they can designate a representative in Germany to oversee the deregistration on their behalf.

-Deregistering Your Business in Düsseldorf: A Comprehensive Guide for the Gewerbeabmeldung
+Deregistering Your Business in Düsseldorf

 Necessary Documents for Business Deregistration: